The collective investment trust (CIT) is no longer the retirement industry’s best-kept secret.

 CITs are pooled, tax-exempt investment vehicles sponsored and administered by a bank or trust company that also acts as the trustee.
 CITs comingle assets from eligible investors into one private investment portfolio with a specific strategy.
 Currently, CITs are available for defined contribution (DC) and defined benefit (DB) plans, excluding most 403(b), 457(b) and 457(f) plans.
 They are not currently permissible investment vehicles for individual retirement accounts (IRAs).
 Today, much of the exciting growth and potential for greater CIT implementation is occurring in the DC market.

 CITs are heavily regulated.
-However, since they are not registered under the Investment Company Act of 1940 they are principally overseen by the Office of the Comptroller of the Currency or state banking regulators.
+Although they are not registered under the Securities Act of 1933 or the Investment Company Act of 1940, they are overseen by the Office of the Comptroller of the Currency or state banking regulators.
 Additionally, the sponsoring trustee of a CIT, a bank or trust company, is committed to acting in the best interest of unit holders because it is bound by the fiduciary standard under the Employee Retirement Income Security Act of 1974 (ERISA).

 When the National Securities Clearing Corporation (NSCC) added CITs to its mutual fund trading platform in 2000 they became quickly and widely transacted.
 They received another boost in 2006 when the Pension Protection Act was signed into law, requiring DC plan sponsors to invest unallocated 401(k) assets into qualified default investment alternatives (QDIAs), most commonly target-date funds (TDFs).

 TDFs are one obvious example where CITs have experienced an increase in the amount of assets under management.
-In 2018, assets in target-date CITs increased by approximately $30 billion to reach an estimated $662 billion.4 This growth reflected the DC market’s willingness to embrace a less familiar investment vehicle, relative to a mutual fund, to access lower pricing.
+In 2018, assets in target-date CITs increased by approximately $300 billion from 2019 to 2020 to $1.2 trillion.2 This growth reflected the DC market’s willingness to embrace a less familiar investment vehicle, relative to a mutual fund, to access lower pricing.
 Robust growth in target-date CITs has spilled over into single-asset-class options on the core menu, with advisors realizing that if they are comfortable with a target-date CIT, they also can consider the vehicle in other investment categories.

 Learn more about the many advantages of considering CITs as investment vehicles in defined benefit and defined contribution plans, what a CIT is (and what it isn’t), the benefits of CITs, the factors that are driving their adoption, and myths surrounding CITs.
 Download our thought leadership paper: Collective Investment Trusts: An Important Piece in the Retirement-Planning Puzzle.